bridgesign/Pattern_Matching-fpga/README.md

 # Pattern_Matching-fpga
-Exact pattern matching in given dna text
+## Overview
+Project-cum-presentation for ES203:Digital Systems.
+The project was done on Basys3 board.
+It counts the number of overlapping occurences of a pattern in the given DNA text